-Before you can view charts on the Today and History pages of Websense Manager, or generate Internet activity reports, you must install the Websense reporting components on a Windows machine.
-If reporting components are not installed, or are installed on a Linux machine, skip the lessons this section.
+Before you can view charts on the Today and History pages of TRITON - Web Security, or generate Internet activity reports, an essential, Windows-only reporting component (Log Server) must be installed.
+If reporting is not installed, skip the lessons this section.

-If your environment includes multiple Policy Servers, reporting is available only if you log on to the central Policy Server, which was identified during Log Server installation.
-If you are logged on to another Policy Server, switch to the central Policy Server by selecting it from the Policy Server list in the banner.
+If your environment includes multiple Policy Servers, reporting is available only if you log on to the central Policy Server.
+If you know that reporting is installed, but reporting features are not visible from the Policy Server you have connected to, use the Select Policy Server button in the Web Security toolbar to switch to the appropriate Policy Server.